jeong0449/FluidArdule/README.md

 Designed as a dedicated musical instrument rather than a general-purpose Linux computer, Fluid Ardule provides a self-contained environment for **FluidSynth**, **Yoshimi**, MIDI playback, media playback, Internet radio, Bluetooth audio reception, and external MIDI module integration.
 Its event-driven architecture emphasizes responsive operation, low CPU usage, and reliable live performance.

-As of June 2026, the project had evolved into a mature Python application exceeding 10,000 lines of code, marking a significant milestone in its development.
+As of July 2026, the project had evolved into a mature Python application exceeding 12,000 lines of code, marking a significant milestone in its development.
 Current work focuses on reliability, seamless engine switching, and a hardware-oriented user experience.

 <img src="images/2026-06-15-fluidardule-collage.png" alt="Fluid Ardule hardware overview" width="480">